Tactitocalon/PowerShade/README.md

 # PowerShade
 PowerShell script to automatically migrate GShade installations to ReShade.
+Windows only.

 Based on this tutorial by rika: https://gist.github.com/ry00001/3e2e63b986cb0c673645ea42ffafcc26

+This tool will not work if you've already uninstalled GShade (for now!).

 ## Usage instructions